 International Student Services sponsors many activities, ranging from informative workshops to social get-togethers.
-Visit the Student Services event calendar to learn about upcoming events hosted by International Student Services and other offices, such as Student Development and Activities, Health Education, Intercultural Support, and Career Development.
+Visit the events calendar to learn about upcoming events hosted by International Student Services and other offices, such as Student Development and Activities, Health Education, Intercultural Support, and Career Development.

 Email ISS@newschool.edu for dates and times of upcoming workshops.

 At the start of each semester, ISS hosts fun tours for international students who would like to explore New York City.
 In the past, excursions have included baseball games, tours of the United Nations, tours of the Statue of Liberty, Broadway shows, museums, and other fun activities.
 Where tickets are required, they are usually discounted for advance purchase at the ISS office.
 Quantities are limited; first come, first served.

 International exchange students are invited to submit original essays describing their experiences and sharing their ideas about supporting exchanges programs at The New School.
 The best essays will be published on the ISS website.

 Students, faculty, and staff are invited to join the staff of ISS for coffee and tea (PDF) every Thursday from 2:00 to 4:00 p.m.
 Stop by the lobby of 6 East 16th Street to relax, have some fun, and get updates on ISS services and special events events.

 The International Student Mentor Program assists new international students in adjusting academically, culturally, and socially to the United States and The New School.
 Mentors are experienced fellow students who make themselves available to advise and assist new students upon arrival and during their first semester at The New School.
 For mentors, this is an opportunity to learn about other countries and make new friends from around the world.